-Hong Kong’s Cathay posts $834 million loss for 2022
+Hong Kong’s Cathay Pacific posts $834 million loss for 2022

 The airline is also struggling with a shortage of crew members as well as dissatisfaction by many flight attendants over pay cuts and less rest time.

-“We recognize there have been difficulties regarding crew rosters, resourcing, schedules and customer support hotlines,” said Cathay chair Patrick Healy.
+“We recognize there have been difficulties regarding crew rosters, resourcing, schedules and customer support hotlines,” said Healy.
 “We will continue to do our utmost to minimize such issues as we continue to rebuild.”